Rising-Stars-by-Sunshine/STATS201_Autumn2023-Week2/README.md

 https://www.phsciencedata.cn/Share/ky_sjml.jsp?id=7253a104-63ac-40f7-a0ac-b04c1096ae52

 *The method to retrieve the data and make it in a proper CSV or a data file will be done after the meeting with Prof. Zhang

+## Code
+The code for the project is not confirmed, however, the decision between
+1. multinomial navie bayes classifier or
+2. random forest algorithm would be made